CzBuCHi/Railroader-CarInspectorResizer/README.md

 * Download `CarInspectorResizer-VERSION.zip` from the releases page
 * Install with [Railloader]([https://www.nexusmods.com/site/mods/21](https://railroader.stelltis.ch/))

+## Warning
+This mod is not compatible with any mod that modified CarInspector window height.

 ## Instructions for modders:
 1. Add reference to this mod (duh)